radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 the Rails that we're used to, so I am suggesting this little bit of "evil" to save some time.

-The next two lines are from `Dry::Struct`.
+The next two lines are from `ROM::Struct`.
 They are setting the constructor type and an `id` attribute on classes that inherit from `ApplicationModel`.
-The `constructor_type` method tells the `dry-struct` gem that if we initialize this object with missing keys -- like in the above example how we're missing the `id` attribute -- that the default for that attribute (or `nil`) should be used instead.
-If we didn't specify this `constructor_type`, `Dry::Struct` would make it so that we needed to specify all the attributes:
+The `constructor_type` method tells ROM that if we initialize this object with missing keys -- like in the above example how we're missing the `id` attribute -- that the default for that attribute (or `nil`) should be used instead.
+If we didn't specify this `constructor_type`, `ROM::Struct` would make it so that we needed to specify all the attributes:

 ```ruby